 Customer credit risk is managed by the Company's established policy, procedures and control relating to customer credit risk management.
 Credit quality of a customer is assessed based on an extensive credit rating scorecard and individual credit limits are defined in accordance with this assessment.
-Outstanding customer receivables are regularly inonitored.
-At 31 March 2023, there are no dues from the customers (31 March 2022: Nil).
+Outstanding customer receivables are regularly monitored.
+At 31 March 2023, the company had Nil customer (31 March 2022: Nil customer).